-As a result of new regulations, the Department is proposing modifications to the current operating permit that may require the permittee to upgrade the facility and construct new control technologies.
+As a result of new regulations, the Department is proposing modifications to the current operating permit that may require the permittee to upgrade the facility and construct new control technologies and to increase monitoring.
 The Department has considered the eight (8) criteria presented in subsection 644.145 RSMo to evaluate the cost associated with the new permit requirements.

-The Department integrated the recommendations from the Facility Plan recommendations for the City of Trimble.
-The construction and operation of the Lagoon Master by Reliant in addition to the existing lagoon will ensure that the individuals within the community will not be required to make unreasonable sacrifices in their essential lifestyle or spending patterns or undergo hardships in order to make the projected monthly payments for sewer connections.
+The Department finds that a land application system is the most practical and affordable option for the City of Lowry City.
+The construction and operation of a land application system will ensure that the individuals within the community will not be required to make unreasonable sacrifices in their essential lifestyle or spending patterns or undergo hardships in order to make the projected monthly payments for sewer connections.
+Also, a land application treatment system has the potential to generate agricultural revenues that could offset cost.
+This can include, but is not limited to, revenue from the sale of a forage or grain crop as well as rent from livestock grazing.

-In accordance with 40 CFR 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible; therefore, based on this analysis, the permit holder has received an eight (8) year schedule of compliance for the design and construction of the additional Lagoon Master by Reliant system.
+In accordance with 40 CFR 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible; therefore, based on this analysis, the permit holder has previously received a nine (9) year schedule of compliance for the design and construction of a land application system.
+While this analysis using updated cost estimates found an increased burden, the city has no upgrades planned, and thus an extension of the existing schedule is not necessary.
 The following suggested milestones can be used by the permittee as a timeline toward compliance with new permit requirements.
 Once the permit holder's engineer has completed facility design with actual costs associated with permit compliance, it may be necessary for the permit holder to request additional time within the schedule of compliance.
 The Department is committed to review all requests for additional time in the schedule of compliance where adequate justification is provided.

-Suggested Milestones during the 8 Year Schedule of Compliance
+Suggested Milestones during the existing 9 Year Schedule of Compliance

 Year Milestone(s)

-1 Hire engineer
+1 Hire an engineer.

-2 Evaluate rate structure and treatment plant
+2 Evaluation of rate structure and treatment plant and submit an application for renewal of the existing operating permit with new financial and socio-economic data.

-3 Hold bond election
+3 Hold bond election.

-4 Apply for State Revolving Fund loans and/or grants and submit facility plan
+4 Apply for State Revolving Fund loans and/or grants and submit facility plan.

+5 Apply for Construction Permit and close on loan.

+6 Construction.

-5 Apply for construction permit, submit application for renewal of the existing operating permit with new financial and socio-economic data, and close on loan
+7 Construction and submit an application for renewal of the existing operating permit with new financial and socio-economic data.

-6 Construction

-7 Construction
+8 Construction.

-8 Complete construction
+9 Complete construction.